 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'deploying monitoring stacks', 'Generates production-ready configurations with metric collection, visualization dashboards, and alerting rules'.
+Specificity | Lists multiple specific concrete actions: deploying monitoring stacks, generating production-ready configurations, metric collection, visualization dashboards, and alerting rules.
 Names specific tools (Prometheus, Grafana, Datadog). | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural trigger phrases users would say: 'deploy monitoring stack', 'setup prometheus', 'configure grafana', 'install datadog agent'.
-These are realistic user requests. | 3 / 3 |
+Trigger Term Quality | Includes natural trigger phrases users would actually say: 'deploy monitoring stack', 'setup prometheus', 'configure grafana', 'install datadog agent'.
+These are realistic user requests with good coverage of common variations. | 3 / 3 |

-Distinctiveness Conflict Risk | Clear niche focused on monitoring/observability tools with distinct triggers.
-Specific tool names (Prometheus, Grafana, Datadog) and monitoring-specific terminology make it unlikely to conflict with other skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Clearly scoped to monitoring infrastructure with specific tool names (Prometheus, Grafana, Datadog).
+Unlikely to conflict with other skills due to the distinct monitoring/observability niche and named technologies. | 3 / 3 |

 Total | 12 / 12 Passed |